Consensus-Free Spreadsheet Integration

 \item Liner Hangoff Key Table

-\begin{itemize} \item Data for this table was included in anticipation for MASP calculation steps beyond the scope of the case study.
-So while the data is not used for step 1 or step 2 for MASP as defined in Figure~\ref{fig:maspreg}, it is typically used in subsequent steps of the casing design analysis. \end{itemize}
+\begin{itemize} \item Data for this table is included in anticipation of MASP calculation steps beyond the scope of the case study.
+So while the data are not used for step 1 or step 2 for MASP as defined in Figure~\ref{fig:maspreg}, they are typically used in subsequent steps of the casing design analysis. \end{itemize}

 \item MASP Key Table

 \begin{itemize} \item This table contains a summary of results from the MASP open hole and MASP shoe calculations. \end{itemize}

 \item MASP Open Hole Key Table